-Many buses and some trams have most or all of their passenger windows covered with a perforated plastic film which has an advertisment printed on the outside.
-A few trains have been seen with some windows covered; what lies ahead?
+Many buses, most trams and some trains have most or all of their passenger windows covered with a perforated plastic film which has an advertisement printed on the outside.
+The plastic seems to be increasing; what lies ahead?
 Someone coined the name "skinned" for wrapped buses and trains.

 Unfortunately, the perforations fill with water in wet weather and become little lenses preventing the passengers from seeing out through the window.
 As a result, passengers can't see the surroundings, don't know where the bus is and might even miss their stops.
 Yet the official attitude of Transport for NSW under minister Andrew Constance is to deny the problem.